 Matt Ostermeyer is an Assistant Professor of Practice in the Teaching, Learning and Sociocultural Studies Department at the University of Arizona.
-He currently teaches courses in the Literacy, Learning and Leadership major, Adolescents, Community and Education minor, as well as a large, general education course: Sport, Leisure and Consumer Culture.
+He is the Program Coordinator for the Recreation and Sport in Communities, Parks and Schools minor.
+Matt also teaches courses in the Literacy, Learning and Leadership major, Adolescents, Community and Education minor, as well as Tier One and Tier Two General Education courses.
 His previous teaching experience in higher education has included a wide variety of courses related to management, program evaluation, event planning, fund development and grant writing, as well as introductory sociology.
 He uses a multidisciplinary approach and critical theory in the classroom to focus on issues of social justice.
-Dr. Ostermeyer is also Faculty Fellow in the Transfer Student Center and is passionate about student engagement/development.
+Dr. Ostermeyer is also Faculty Fellow with Campus Recreation and is passionate about student engagement/development.

 Dr. Ostermeyer received his Ph.D. in Leisure Behavior from the Recreation, Park and Tourism Studies Department at Indiana University.
 He also earned his bachelor’s degree in Sociology from IU, so he is a true “Hoosier.”
 His master’s degree was awarded from Central Michigan University in Recreation, Park and Leisure Service Administration.